 The Home Depot Uses Big Data to Reconfigure Its Supply Chain

-Using technology and Big Data to rethink The Home Depot’s supply chain has been a key part of the company’s success.
+Using technology and Big Data to rethink The Home Depot’s supply chain has been a key part of the company’s success within the home improvement industry.
 It will prove increasingly vital as the company moves forward.
 The Home Depot has used Big Data to improve its supply chain several ways:

 - Dynamic ETA, which gives customers delivery data and delivery estimates based on their exact location.